cosmos/cosmos-sdk/x/gov/README.md

 such as `x/upgrade`, that want to allow certain messages to be executed by governance only should add a whitelist within the respective msg server, granting the governance module the right to execute the message once a quorum has been reached.
-The governance module uses the `MsgServiceRouter` to check that these messages are correctly constructed and have a respective path to execute on but do not perform a full validity check.
+The governance module uses the `baseapp.MessageRouter` to check that these messages are correctly constructed and have a respective path to execute on but do not perform a full validity check.

 ### Deposit